tommasorigon/India-SequentiaLogit/data-cleaning.md

 dataset <- filter(dataset, method!="(11) Others 11")
 ```

 #### 3. Other missingness

-Unfortunately, there are still some missing values among the some variables but their number is negligible (3 and 7), and therefore we can safely exclude them from the analysis.
+Unfortunately, there are still some missing values but their number is negligible (3 and 7), and therefore we can safely exclude them from the analysis.

 ```r